Why does Schr\"odinger's cat refuse to be quantic: Modern approaches

-Now, this is what is impossible.
-The experiment state vector so conceived never collapses \cite{Gerry} to a unique result, and this is precisely the gist of the paradox.
-When, where and how does the wave function reduction operate?
+Now, how do we go from a situation as complex as the one described in (2), to a dead cat or a live cat?
+At a theoretical level, obtaining a unique result out of the wave-function unitary evolution is the issue.
+The fate is that the experiment's state vector ({\textit{i.e.}}, the wavefunction) so conceived never collapses to a unique result \cite{Gerry}, and this is precisely what can be thought of as the gist of the paradox, such as posited by equation (\ref{chain}): When, where and how does the wave function reduction operate?

-Here is the \emph{real issue} of the Schr\"odinger cat paradox, the archetype of the classical/quantum divide, that is indeed a \emph{paradigm}.